Dadau: Course

-Historical significance
+History

 Near the mouth of the Dadau, the water castle of Cornau, the castle of the district Diepholz as part of the Holy Roman Empire, was located between the Dadau and the Hunte, from where the area was ruled up until the castle in Diepholz was constructed.
 There was a moat to the west of the castle Cornau, which closed the gap between Dadau and Hunte.
 The rest of the moat was filled up in 1962.
 The castle has been falling into ruin since the 15th century.
 Until 1751 its remains were removed.

 The Dadau has since Reformation Times been marking the border of areas with a predominantly Roman Catholic population from other areas with a predominantly Evangelical, Lutheran population.
 To the west of this border lay the Niederstift Münster, the Free State of Oldenburg with the region of Oldenburger Münsterland as well as the Regierungsbezirk Weser-Ems in Lower Saxony.
 To the east of the border is the district of Diepholz, The Kingdom of Hanover, The Kingdom of Prussia as well as the Regierungsbezirk Hannover in Lower Saxony.

-Nature reserves

-The Dadau cross and borders the nature reserves of Südlohner Moor, Aschener Moor/Heeder Moor, Boller Moor and Lange Lohe, it touches the natural reserve of Drebbersches Moor.

 Water quality

 In 2004 the Dadau's and adjacent streams' water quality were valued negatively by qualified public authorities in Lower Saxony: "The organically and sand-filled lowland streams of the western Duemmer's depression were graded as moderate to unsatisfactory.
 Fastidious organisms, who could indicate a good condition, were hard to find.
 A relatively high amount of moors were run through [by affected streams].
 Due to mostly intensive drainage of the moor areas, the waters are more or less influenced by swamp water.
 The released swamp-like substances from humans have led to high organic charges of the waters.
 Iron and nutrients have been released to a considerable extent and have led to eutrophication of consumptive oxide degradation processes and sapropel formations.
 This process will be benefited by minor shading and reducing the flow rate through jams and pipe colverts."

-The "Integrated rural development concept" (ILEK) [Districts] Vechta/Central-South provides a revitalisation, the "Integrated urban development concept (ISEK) of Lohne a renaturation of the Dadau.
+The "Integrated rural development concept" (ILEK) [Districts] Vechta/Central-South provides a revitalisation, the "Integrated urban development concept (ISEK) of Lohne, a renaturation of the Dadau.